Yvonne Paul: Personal life

-Yvonne Paul was born in Manado, a city in modern-day Indonesia but which at the time of her birth housed a significant presence by the Dutch East India Company.
+Yvonne Paul was born in Manado, a city in modern-day Indonesia but which at the time of her birth was in the Dutch East Indies.
 She was born to parents of Armenian heritage, though her father opted for Iranian citizenship when Indonesia gained its independence.
 Manado would be attacked by the Japanese in World War II, and the family spent time in a Japanese-run internment camp.
 Later on, Yvonne and her parents would move to the Netherlands, where they would attain Dutch citizenship, though she claimed that this was at the behest of her father - Yvonne expressed early on a desire for American citizenship.

 Having completed her high-school studies in Amsterdam, she studied languages in Paris, and worked for several years at the Philips branch in Persia.
 Inspired by a tourist visit to the United States in 1958, Paul successfully applied for a secretarial job at the Dutch Embassy in New York.
 This role would last until 1964, where her employment (and prior tenancy with a flatmate) ended under circumstances which remain uncertain.
 Paul's behaviour deteriorated somewhat at this time, which resulted in her voluntary commitment to a psychiatric hospital (though, by her own confession, this was chosen as the alternative to immediate deportation from the US).
 Though she later managed to attain work, by April 1967, US Immigration Enforcement decided she was no longer entitled to a work visa and deported her for the first time.
 Reporting at the time suggested that this was the result of Paul's unwillingness to be subject to further psychiatric evaluation by American doctors.
-At some point after April, Paul attempted to re-enter the United States without the necessary immigration documents, and was deported for a second time on October 9, having exhausted all legal appeals.
+At some point after April, Paul attempted to re-enter the United States without the necessary immigration documents, and was deported for a second time on 9 October, having exhausted all legal appeals.